largenumberhere/lngh-strings/README.md

 # LargeNumberGoesHere's string utilities
-Just some custom helper methods and whatnot to make common string manipulation easier.
-Nothing too fancy
+Just some helper methods to make deal with strings a little nicer